microsoft/pai/docs/user/training.md

 ## Understand OpenPAI job

-The previous section demonstrates how to submit a "hello world" job.
+The previous section demonstrates how to submit a hello-world job.
 But it's not enough to write your own job.
 This section introduces most knowledge about the job and provides links for further information.

 ### Prepare job configuration